-Fighting climate change as a technologist
+Fighting the Environmental Apocalypse as a technologist

 "Quitting smoking is too hard, I will never succeed".
 You may already have heard this kind of affirmation from someone who doesn't have the courage to stop tobacco.
 Of course they will quit smoking, on the latest the day of their life in the worst case.
 And, unfortunately, the more they wait to voluntarily stop smoking, the more it increases the chances to experience a way more unpleasant, involuntary stop.

 The same is true for the destruction of our environment.
 It's suicidal to think that we can do nothing and continue like that for centuries.

 The question is: will it be a planned, voluntary choice, or will we be the victim of a brutal, involuntary collapse?

 Understanding the problems